Halo 2 Original Soundtrack: Reception

 Upon release, the reaction to Halo 2s score was generally positive.
 Reception for the two soundtrack releases, however, varied.
 Volume 1's inclusion of other artists in addition to original music received both praise and criticism.
 Mike Brennan Soundtrack.net's review claimed that the inclusion of Hoobastank and Breaking Benjamin as well as Incubus made the soundtrack "more harsh" sounding but overall lacked cohesion.
 On the other hand, G4 TV found the four-part Odyssey by Incubus comprised "a progressive rock/fusion jam the likes of which haven't been recorded since the 1970s."

 Nuketown.com declared that Volume 2 was the soundtrack that fans had been waiting for; other publications agreed, saying that it "feels like the real soundtrack to Halo 2".
 IGN found the soundtrack ultimately enjoyable, but felt that the more traditional orchestration that appeared in Halo 2 clashed with the ambient and electronic sounds that had appeared before, making the album "divided".

 Overall, the Halo 2 soundtracks sold well.
 Volume 1 sold more than 100,000 copies, and peaked at the number 162 position of the Billboard 200, the first video game soundtrack to ever enter the chart.
 This compares favorably to typical movie soundtracks, which generally sell no more than 10,000 copies.
 The Halo 2 Original Soundtracks success was pointed to as a sign of increasing legitimacy of video game music in the entertainment industry, which had graduated from "simple beeps" to complex melodies with big budgets.
+The second track in Volume 1, "Blow Me Away" by Breaking Benjamin, was later released as a single in 2010 by the band, becoming platinum certified in the United States with over 1 million sales by the Recording Industry Association of America (RIAA).